How do I get better tempo in my Golf Swing

 To sum it up, your backswing should take 3X as long as you’re downswing.

-Studies have found that this is one of thing every great player has in common.
+Studies have found that this is one of things every great player has in common.
 This timing creates the perfect rhythm to ensure you’re always accelerating at impact and compressing the ball with power.

-How to Get Better Swing Tempo
+How to Get Better Golf Swing Tempo

 So how do you improve your swing tempo?